mco-gh/mco.dev/content/post/found/rocketman.md

 coverImage = "/img/rocketman.png"
 +++

 This story from the Washington Post is true but almost too weird to believe.
-You're welcome.

 <!--more-->